google/earthengine-community/tutorials/identifying-first-day-no-snow/index.md

 suggestions for summarizing and visualizing the results over time and space.

 ![arctic-first-doy-no-snow-polar-proj.jpg](arctic-first-doy-no-snow-polar-proj.jpg)<br>
-_Patterns of snowmelt timing represented by the first day of 2018 having no snow according to the MODIS daily snow cover product.
-Color grades from purple to yellow as the first day of the year with zero percent snow fraction increases (Arctic Polar Stereographic projection)._
+_Patterns of snowmelt timing are represented here by the first day in 2018 where each pixel no longer contained snow, as detected by the MODIS daily snow cover product.
+The color grades from purple (earlier) to yellow (later) as the first day of the year with zero percent snow per pixel increases (Arctic Polar Stereographic projection)._

 ## Context